-Points per degree: 600 Taught at: Primarily at Grafton Campus, with placements at external locations as required Application closing date:
+Taught at: Primarily at Grafton Campus, with placements at external locations as required

+Application closing date:

-1 October 2021
+1 October 2022

-In order to apply for the BOptom, you must have completed the required prerequisite courses usually taken in Year 1 of the Bachelor of Science (Biomedical Science) at the University of Auckland, or the Health Sciences First Year Programme at Otago University.
+In order to apply for the BOptom, you must have completed the required prerequisite courses usually taken in Year 1 of the Bachelor of Science at the University of Auckland, or the Health Sciences First Year Programme at University of Otago.
 Alternatively, you must have completed a relevant degree in, for example, science, health sciences or biomedical science.